coavins/zomboid-coavins-firearms/README.md

 <br />

-This mod replaces the vanilla "Repair" action for firearms, allowing them to be disassembled into parts that can be individually repaired (or replaced) and reassembled.

-These components can be looted from places where you normally find guns, or they can be removed from other guns and re-used.
+Disassemble firearms into parts that can be individually repaired (or replaced) and reassembled.
+Parts can also be looted from places where you normally find guns, and they can be removed from other guns and re-used.
+Replaces the default "Repair" action on supported guns.

 # How it works